-Table 17 - MoU between the national Health and Family Planning Commission of China and the French Ministry of Mutual Assistance and health in the field of health
+Table 17 - MoU between the national Health and Family Planning Commission of China and the French Ministryof Mutual Assistance and health in the field of health

-Mutual Assistance and fleatiff in the field of fleatiff Name of agreement MoU between the national Health and Family Planning Commission of China and the French Ministry of Mutual Assistance and health in the field of health Year of implementation 2018 Objectives The objective is to maintain the cooperation in the field of health, especially Prevention and control of infectious diseases; Health of the elderly; Hospital management;Other aspects of extensive and pragmatic cooperation.
+Name of agreement MoU between the national Health and Family Planning Commission of China and the French Ministry of Mutual Assistance and health in the field of health Year of implementation 2018 Objectives The objective is to maintain the cooperation in the field of health, especially in · Prevention and control of infectious diseases; Health of the elderly; Hospital management; Other aspects of extensive and pragmatic cooperation.
 Relevance The Chinese side gives great importance to the work of maternal and child health, disease prevention and control, health and safety.
 Therefore, it is expected that experience is shared with the French side in these areas, promoting pragmatic cooperation and enhancing the health and well-being.
-Link https://cn.ambafrance.org/Accord-cadre-de-cooperation-Communique-duministere-des
+Link https://cn.ambafrance.org/Accord-cadre-de-cooperation-Communique-du- ministere-des